hilalturkyilmaz/PulseSensorPIC16F877A/README.md

 # Pulse Sensor for PIC16F877A

-This project was prepared for Istanbul Medipol University 2023-2024 spring semester microprocessors course by;
+This project was prepared for Istanbul Medipol University 2023-2024 spring semester Microprocessors course by;

 Vagif Jafarlı 61210018